Hi, I’m Kevin

 I work on policy in Washington, DC.
 I enjoy thinking about system and institutional design, public policy communication, free knowledge, internet policy, artificial intelligence, and dispute resolution.

-I currently work in the U.S. Senate as a legislative fellow on artificial intelligence in the office of Senator Martin Heirnich of New Mexico.
+I currently work in the U.S. Senate as a legislative fellow on artificial intelligence in the office of Senator Martin Heinrich of New Mexico.

 Learning and knowledge hold a special place in my heart.
 Outside of work, one of my deepest passions is volunteering for Wikipedia, which must be, despite its flaws, one of humanity’s finest creations.
 I’ve been a Wikipedia editor for a decade and an elected administrator for five years.
 I am currently an elected member of Wikipedia’s Arbitration Committee, the decision-making body of final appeal for Wikipedia’s most serious disputes.
 I also currently serve on the Wikimedia DC Board of Directors.